-It is widely recognized internationally in marine fisheries that an ideal way to increase the chance of meeting management objectives, improving future decision making, and increasing fairness is to conduct, through probabilistic simulation models/risk assessments, thorough evaluations of a wide range of management options, data collection procedures, and in some cases methods of data analysis (Walters and Martell 2004 39).
-Some such analyses, variously called Management Strategy Evaluations (Sainsbury et al. 2000 40) and closed-loop simulations (Walters 1986 41), have been done for Pacific salmon (Walters 1986; Collie et al. 2012 42; Pestal et al. 2012).
-The most comprehensive examples of Management Strategy Evaluations are followed imperfectly), and other sources of uncertainty (reflecting when regulations is identification of state-dependent decision-making rules that will best meet complex management objectives in the presence of these uncertainties.
+It is widely recognized internationally in marine fisheries that an ideal way to increase the chance of meeting management objectives, improving future decision making, and increasing fairness is to conduct, through probabilistic simulation models/risk assessments, thorough evaluations of a wide range of management options, data collection procedures, and in some cases methods of data analysis (Walters and Martell 2004 38).
+Some such analyses, variously called Management Strategy Evaluations (Sainsbury et al. 2000 39) and closed-loop simulations (Walters 1986 40), have been done for Pacific salmon (Walters 1986; Collie et al. 2012 41; Pestal et al. 2012).
+The most comprehensive examples of Management Strategy Evaluations take into account not only time dynamics of fish populations, but also dynamics of the fishery, observation error, implementation uncertainty (reflecting when regulations are followed imperfectly), and other sources of uncertainty.
+The outcome of such evaluations is identification of state-dependent decision-making rules that will best meet complex management objectives in the presence of these uncertainties.
 For a given fishery, the state-dependent rules are identified prior to the fishing and/or enhancement-activity season, and are the agreed-upon method for altering regulations based on in-season